Moon-of-Anthracite/EmpSystem/README.md

 #### Add Employee & Edit Employee
 - The Add Employees view is used to add employees to the database one at a time.
 It redirects to the Employee List.
-- Along with being used for adding new employees to database, the same layout is also used to edit employees.
+- Along with being used for adding new employees to the database, the same layout is also used to edit employees.
 ![Add Employee Page](https://github.com/user-attachments/assets/4488c5e7-5811-45cb-b53c-6e238594835a)

 ### Skills Highlighted
+- HTML
+- CSS
+- JavaScript
-- Languages: Java & JavaScript
+- Java
-- Front-End: HTML, CSS, Bootstrap Framework & Thymeleaf Template Engine
-- Back-End: Hibernate Framework & Spring Framework
+- Spring
-- Database: MySQL Database
+- SQL

 ## Additional Info
-- This project was developed in the course of learning how to implement Spring Framework in Java.
+- Build Tool: Maven
+- Database: MySQL
-- I used IntelliJ Idea from JetBrains as the Integrated Development Environment (IDE) for this project.
+- IDE: IntelliJ Idea
-- It is built upon Java Development Kit version 22.0.2 using MySQL as Database Management System.
-- It utilizes Spring Framework for the backend along with Thymeleaf Template Engine for the frontend.
+- JDK: Vesion 22.0.2